-As you may know, in response to the evolving concerns surrounding the COVID-19 virus, Laurentian University has taken the precaution of moving all face-to-face classes to remote delivery for the remainder of the winter term.
+In response to the evolving concerns surrounding the COVID-19 virus, Laurentian University has taken the precaution of moving all face-to-face classes to remote delivery for the spring and summer terms.

 We appreciate that this can be a very challenging time for you and our office is here to help and support you.

 In keeping with Public Health directives for social distancing in order to reduce the spread of the virus, Counselling Services will be offering appointments via telephone, effective immediately.

 - If you do not have an appointment and would like to schedule one, please contact us at 1-800-461-4030 ext: 6506 or at 705-673-6506, or by email at email@example.com.